TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 }
 ```

 In the above code snippet, we've defined an interface `geometry`, and two types `rect` and `circle`.
-While Go likes to claim it doesn't actually have a subtype relation[^Citation needed], for all intents and purposes `rect` and `circle` are subtypes of `geometry` because there is a defined `area` and `permim` method for both of them, both of which match the type signature of `geometry` for their respective types.
+While Go likes to claim it doesn't actually have a subtype relation[^Citation needed], for all intents and purposes `rect` and `circle` are subtypes of `geometry` because there is a defined `area` and `perim` method for both of them, both of which match the type signature of `geometry` for their respective types.
 Because `rect` and `circle` implement the necessary methods to match the *structre* of `geometry`, they can be used in the `measure` method, which accepts `geometry` values.

 Put simply, because `rect` and `circle` match the structure of `geometry`, they are a subtype of it, and this is structural subtyping.
 You might find it worthwhile to read more about structural subtyping on the [Wikipedia page about "Structural Type Systems"](https://en.wikipedia.org/wiki/Structural_type_system).